-When it comes to effective privacy screens, Leyland Cypresses mean business!
-This popular tree’s rapid growth ability makes it one of the most frequently planted selections on the market today.
+When it comes to effective privacy screens, Leyland Cypress Trees mean business!
+This popular tree's rapid growth makes it one of the most frequently planted Privacy Screen selections on the market today, along with the Green Giant Arborvitae Tree.
 In favorable conditions, it grows 3-5 feet annually!
 The foliage fills in quite nicely as well.
-Consequently, when spaced appropriately, expect the Leyland Cypress to form a particularly solid wall, impenetrable to the eye.
-Furthermore, evergreen foliage means that these trees won’t let you down all year long!
+Consequently, when spaced appropriately, expect it to form a particularly solid wall, impenetrable to the eye.
+Furthermore, evergreen foliage means that these trees won't let you down all year long!

-A naturally columnar growth habit means that the Leyland Cypress is perfect for anyone looking for a low-maintenance windbreak or screen.
+A naturally columnar growth habit means that it's perfect for anyone looking for a low-maintenance windbreak or screen.
 In addition, they excel at dampening street noise and will also filter out dust particles and pollution.

 Feathery green foliage lays flat on individual branches. is reliable and appears somewhat fluffy in the landscape.
-This soft texture truly comes through visually once nearing mature heights of 40-60 feet tall and 20 feet wide.
+This soft texture truly comes through visually once nearing mature heights of 40'-60' H x 20' W.

-The Leyland Cypress is drought tolerant when established.
+It's quite drought tolerant when established.
 Additionally, they are considered to be deer tolerant as their rapid growth makes them difficult for deer to damage in the long-run.
 However, young plants can still fall victim to hungry deer in the winter.
-They are also good for coastal exposure, due to their high salt tolerance.
+They are also great for coastal exposure, due to their high salt tolerance.

 Hardy from USDA Zones 6-10.